Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Ketel Marte At The Plate

-- He ranks 13th in batting average, 20th in on base percentage, and 11th in slugging among the qualified hitters in MLB play.
+- Among the qualified hitters in MLB play, he ranks 13th in batting average, 21st in on-base percentage, and 12th in slugging.

-- Marte will look to extend his four-game hitting streak.
-He's batting .368 with two homers in his last outings.
+- Marte is batting .474 with two homers during his last outings and is riding a five-game hitting streak.

-- Marte has had an RBI in 33 games this season (35.9%), including 15 multi-RBI outings (16.3%).
-He has also driven home three or more of his team's runs in six contests.
+- Marte has driven home a run in 33 games this year (35.5%), including more than one RBI in 16.1% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 53.3% of his games this season, with two or more runs scored in 17.4%.
+- He has scored in 49 of 93 games this year, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.